-These condensed consolidated interim financial statements should be read in conjunction with the Company's annual consolidated financial statements and accompanying notes for the year ended November 30, 2023.
-These condensed consolidated interim financial statements have been prepared using the same accounting policies and judgments and estimates as described in the Company's November 30, 2023 annual consolidated financial statements.
-There were no changes in accounting policies adopted during the period.
+These condensed consolidated interim financial statements should be read in conjunction with the Company's annual consolidated financial statements and accompanying notes for the year ended November 30, 2024.
+These condensed consolidated interim financial statements have been prepared using the same accounting policies and judgments and estimates as described in the Company's November 30, 2024 annual consolidated financial statements.

-4. New or amendments to accounting standards not yet adopted
+4. New or amendments to accounting standards